Atomic mass and atomic weight do not mean the same but still some people use the terms interchangeably. Let’s see how they are different.

 |Analysis is done by mass spectroscopy||Analysis is done by mass spectroscopy|

-These were some of the important differences between atomic weight and atomic mass.
+These were some important differences between atomic weight and atomic mass.
 To know differences between other topics in chemistry you can register to BYJU’S or download our app for simple and interesting content.
 India’s largest k-12 learning app with top-notch teachers from across the nation with excellent teaching skills.

 Find notes, question papers for other subjects like Mathematics, Physics, Biology and various competitive exams as well.
 Enjoy learning with a great experience.
 Learning is no more boring with BYJU’S.